 As shown in the above graph, cyberbullying impacts a student’s self-identity the most.
-As a result, students may have low self-esteem and low confidence in themselves.
+As a result, students may have low self-esteem and low self-confidence.
 Cyberbullying in schools also has a strong impact on the academic performance of the victims.
-Their grades begin to plummet as they find it hard to concentrate on their studies and other activities amidst the constant bullying.
-They start avoiding their family and friends, slip into depression leading to physical ailments as well.
+Their grades begin to plummet as they have difficulty concentrating on their studies and other activities amid the constant bullying.
+They start avoiding their family and friends and slip into depression, leading to physical ailments as well.

 LGBT student community seems to bear the brunt of cyberbullying.
-A survey of 444 junior high, high school, and college students between the ages of 11 and 22 conducted by the Iowa State University found that 54% of LGBT students have been victims of cyberbullying in schools!
+A survey of 444 junior high school, high school, and college students between the ages of 11 and 22 conducted by the Iowa State University found that 54% of LGBT students have been victims of cyberbullying in schools!

 The survey reported a range of negative emotions as a consequence of cyberbullying among LGBT students.
-These include feeling depressed, feeling embarrassed, feeling anxious about attending school, and having suicidal thoughts.
+These include feeling depressed, embarrassed, and/or anxious about attending school and having suicidal thoughts.

-Kenneth Weishuhn, a high school freshman from Paullina Iowa committed suicide after being bullied by his classmates both online and in real life.
+Kenneth Weishuhn – a high school freshman from Paullina, Iowa – committed suicide after being bullied by his classmates both online and in real life.
 He was abused and bullied by his friends and classmates after he came out as gay.
-His classmates made an anti-gay Facebook group and send him hate messages.
+His classmates made an anti-gay Facebook group and sent him hate messages.